Skip to main content

 "Make sure she gets what we eat."
 She nodded.
 Koeli and Sampoorna exchanged an alarmed glance.

-"Didi, does eating adequate and needed nutritions mean you mourn less?"
-Bondita asked "You are weak.
+"Didi, does eating adequate and needed nutrition mean you mourn less?"
+Bondita asked, "You are weak.
 You are emotional.
 You need…"

 "Let her mourn the way she finds suitable."
 He said.